Fannoth/crwn-clothing-master-project/README.md

 # In Progress

 ### Hello, everyone!

- This is a repository for a project I am writing as part of my course study [Click](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/)
+This is a repository for a project that I am writing as part of my course study [Click](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/)

+In this course Yihua makes class components, while I make function components, my solutions can be found in the "questions and answers" under each video in the course.

- ### Current progression of 123 out of 384 lessons.
+### Current progression of 126 out of 384 lessons.

 # Getting Started with Create React App